uport-project/specs/messages/attresp.md

 Name | Description | Required
 ---- | ----------- | --------
 `type` | MUST have the value `attResp` | yes
-`req`| The original JWT encoded Selective Disclosure Request | yes for responses to signed requests `signedClaims` | List of the signed JWTs | yes
+`req`| The original JWT encoded Attestation Request | yes for responses to signed requests `signedClaims` | List of the signed JWTs | yes